 How is it doing

 Underlying profit [EBITDA] this year to March is expected to be around £34mln (after £14.4mln in the first half) and £40mln in 2020.

-Further deleveraging – term loans are expected to reduce to £69.1mln by 31 March
+• Further deleveraging – term loans have reduced to £69.9mln at 31 March

-Return to cash dividend compared to scrip currently
+• Return to cash dividend from scrip currently

 Indian economy is expected to be the fastest growing major economy resulting in high GDP growth and higher demand for electricity.